microsoft/azure-pipelines-tasks/docs/authoring/gates.md

 You can take a look at this document to learn about how you can add a new [server task](https://github.com/Microsoft/azure-pipelines-tasks/blob/master/docs/authoring/servertaskauthoring.md).
-Assuming that you are aware of the process for adding a server task, then to make it a gate, you should do the following.
+Assuming that you are aware of the process for adding a server task, to make it into a gate, you should do the following.

 #### Change the RunsOn property :
 RunsOn property in task.json specifies where the task should run.
-The possible values for this property are as follows: -
+The possible values for this property are as follows:

 - Agent
 - DeploymentGroup